casualsnek/npttf2utf/README.md

 >>
 ```

 <br>

 ### **Method: map_to_preeti**

-This method maps the passed string written passed origin font to preeti using the preetimapper.py
+This method maps the passed Devanagari unicode string to preeti using the preetimapper.py
 ```
 def map_to_preeti(self, string, from_font="Preeti", unescape_html=False):
 ```